charlie0129/LaptopWithExternalMonitorUtility/README.md

     ```
     - Write down the GUIDs to the power plans that you want to switch to and back.
 2. Compile the `C++` code using a proper compiler.
+3. List all your displays using `.\LaptopWithExternalMonitorUtility.exe -l` and write down the Device ID and Display ID of your external monitor.
-3. Use the GUIDs as the command-line options of the executable file. `.\LaptopWithExternalMonitorUtility POWER_PLAN_GUID_MUTIPLE_MONITOR POWER_PLAN_GUID_SINGLE_MONITOR`
+4. Use what you have written down just now as the command-line options of the executable file. `.\LaptopWithExternalMonitorUtility.exe DEVICE_ID DISPLAY_ID POWER_PLAN_GUID_MUTIPLE_MONITOR POWER_PLAN_GUID_SINGLE_MONITOR`
-    - For example: `.\LaptopWithExternalMonitorUtility 381b4222-f694-41f0-9685-ff5bb260df2e eb40421b-7b88-4ed1-8aa1-2f71d8b6a801`
+    - For example: `.\LaptopWithExternalMonitorUtility 0 0 381b4222-f694-41f0-9685-ff5bb260df2e eb40421b-7b88-4ed1-8aa1-2f71d8b6a801`
         - The program will not exit by itself.
 When mutiple monitors are connected, power plan `381b4222-f694-41f0-9685-ff5bb260df2e` will be activated.
 When only a single display (i.e. the built-in monitor of your laptop) is connected, power plan `eb40421b-7b88-4ed1-8aa1-2f71d8b6a801` is activated.
     - Alternatively, you can also use `Windows Task Scheduler` to automate this task.